 Despite this, his conduct during his tenure was not without blemish – Rupert was not above attempting to turn the horrors he faced to his own advantage, such as his attempt to bind the monstrous Knights of St. George to the Royalist cause or his association with a certain mysterious ‘Lapland lady’, who often accompanied him on his investigations in the shape of a white dog.

 Indeed, Rupert is known to have used vile sorceries against the King’s enemies on no less than two occasions, and is rumoured to have made an attempt on Oliver Cromwell’s life through mystic means.

-Rupert was stripped of the offices in 1655, and soon after, his quarrels with the Royalist court-in-exile sent him to the Germanies, where he is known to have consulted with a certain Baron Vordenburg of Styria, on the matter of the Devil Ferenczy, as well as the Circus of Night.
+Rupert was stripped of the offices in 1655, and soon after, his quarrels with the Royalist court-in-exile sent him to the Germanies, where he is known to have consulted with a certain Baron Vordenburg of Styria on the matter of the Devil Ferenczy, as well as the Circus of Night.
 He re-assumed the post briefly in 1660 following the Restoration in order to combat the machinations of the Kind Folk, but, weary and disinterested, soon stepped aside, in favour of his former apprentice, the aptly-named John Cadmus.

 Like Dee, Rupert’s influence is strongly felt throughout the series, despite only appearing in a single short story (“Scholar’s Fire”) thus far.
 He’s one among a number of historical personages that I tapped early on to be former holders of the office of Royal Occultist.
 I thought that by interweaving real and imaginary people, I could give the stories a bit of grounding.